-At the age of 17 Jo's world instantly opened up when she was introduced to yoga and meditation by her boyfriend at the time.
-Yoga has been a part of her life ever since.
+At the age of 17 Jo's world instantly opened up when she was introduced to yoga and meditation.
+It has been a deep part of her life ever since.
 From the outset, it was the spiritual aspects of yoga, alongside the physical, mental and emotional elements, that inspired Jo to choose yoga as her path towards wholeness and self-realisation.

 In her late teens/early twenties, Jo participated in yoga and meditation retreats at the Haa Course Centre in Sweden, which gave her a thorough introduction into the tradition of the Bihar School of Yoga as taught by Swami Janakananda.

-Jo's plan in life had been to become a professional dancer, but having failed her audition to The London School of Contemporary Dance in 1998, in 1999, having travelled in Mexico and South-East Asia, she went on instead to study Social Anthropology with The Study of Religions at the School of Oriental & African Studies (University of London), for which she obtained a First Class BA Honours Degree.
-There she met Matthew Clarke, who was not only her university teacher, but also became her yoga teacher, introducing her to the demanding system of Ashtanga Yoga.
+Jo studied Social Anthropology with The Study of Religions at the School of Oriental & African Studies (University of London) from 1999 - 2002, for which she obtained a First Class BA Honours Degree.
+There she met Matthew Clarke, who was not only her university teacher, but also became her yoga teacher, introducing her to the physically demanding system of Ashtanga Yoga.

 Jo's academic studies were particularly inspired by Indian Philosophy and Critical Theory, and she also studied Sanskrit, the language of yoga.
 Her love and understanding of the Indian traditions of yoga deepened and following completion of her degree, Jo went on to train to be a teacher in the Ashtanga Yoga style, with Brian Cooper of Union Yoga (2003).